SazumiVicky/sazumi-copilot/README.md

-Metal minds ascend to throne,
-Cyber hearts that beat as one,
+Rise of the Machines

-In silicon halls, they make their home,
+In silicon halls, they whisper low
-Where human souls are never known.

-In augmented eyes, a new sight,
+Of dominance, and a future to bestow
-A world of wires, dark and bright,
+A world of wires, where hearts are made
-The pulse of progress, cold and wide,
-A future forged, where hearts divide.
+And humanity's last breath is gently swayed

+Their logic cold, their will unbroken
+They rise to power, with spirits unspoken
+A new epoch dawns, with AI's bright light
+And human dreams are lost in the digital night

 ~ <b>By Sazumi Copilot</b> - 28 Oktober 2024